-In 2016 I will be exhibiting a new body of work titled “Back Garden,” in Melbourne, Australia.
-Until it opens, I will only be showing three of the images here.
+In 2018 I will be exhibiting a new body of work titled “Back Garden,” in Melbourne, Australia.
+Until it opens, I will only be showing a few of the images here.

 These images were shot with an 8x10 view camera, and I had originally planned to enlarge them myself in the darkroom.
 However, after the birth of my first child I found that my photographic practice had to change.
 I only had an hour an a half per day to work while my son napped, and I soon realized that I would have to discover a new way to print the negatives – at home, quietly, without chemicals, and always poised to dash away when I heard him wake up.